Student Beans Standard Terms & Conditions

 TBG shall provide the Services selected in the booking form subject always to these terms and conditions.

-Following receipt of the Annual Technology License Fee (for Online and In-store services as selected in the booking form) plus any applicable VAT and subject to the continuing performance by the Client of its obligations under this Agreement, TBG agrees during the Term of the Agreement to provide the Client with the Technology Services and, in that connection, to grant the Client a non-exclusive, non-transferable right to use the Services subject always to the terms of this Agreement.
+Following receipt of the Monthly Fee (for Online and In-store services as selected in the form) plus any applicable VAT and subject to the continuing performance by the Client of its obligations under this Agreement, TBG agrees during the Term of the Agreement to provide the Client with the Technology Services and, in that connection, to grant the Client a non-exclusive, non-transferable right to use the Services subject always to the terms of this Agreement.

 TBG may, at its sole discretion, choose to modify or update the Student Discount Syndication Platform and the Technology properties from time to time.

-TBG shall be entitled to increase or change the Annual Technology License Fee and/or the terms of this Agreement on or after the start of each Renewal Term upon 30 days’ prior notice to the Client and, unless the Client otherwise gives written notice of objection within such 30 day period, the Charges set out in the booking form and the terms of this Agreement shall be deemed to have been amended accordingly.
+TBG shall be entitled to increase or change the Monthly Licence Fee and/or the terms of this Agreement on or after the start of each Renewal Term upon 30 days’ prior notice to the Client and, unless the Client otherwise gives written notice of objection within such 30 day period, the Charges set out in the booking form and the terms of this Agreement shall be deemed to have been amended accordingly.

 5. CLIENT’S OBLIGATIONS